-In the bowl of a stand mixer with the dough hook attached, mix together the yeast, flour and salt.
+In the bowl of a stand mixer, mix together the yeast, flour and salt.
 Add the hot water, oil, and honey and give the mixture a quick stir, then add the beer and stir until mixed.
 At this point, dough should be very soft and sticky, so go ahead and add the remaining flour.
 If it’s not soft and sticky but seems rather dry, do not add the extra flour.
 Knead the bread for about 5 minutes using the dough hook attachment.
 If you’re making the bread by hand, knead for a good 10 minutes.
 It should go from being slightly soft and sticky to smooth and elastic.
 Place dough in a lightly oiled bowl and cover with plastic until it doubles in size (30 minutes if using quick rising yeast)

 When dough has doubled, punch it down and let it rest for 5 minutes.
 Divide into two equal parts and shape into round loaves.
 Place loaves on a parchment lined cookie sheet.
 Score twice on top of each loaf with a knife two inches apart and about 2 1/2 inches long (I forgot to do this).
-Cover loosely with plastic wrap until the loaves have double in size (30 minutes if using quick rising yeast)
+Cover loosely with plastic wrap until the loaves have doubled in size (30 minutes if using quick rising yeast).

 Bake loaves at 350 degrees F. for 30-35 minutes.
 Makes 2 loaves